kien/ctrlp.vim/readme.md

 * Press `<c-d>` to switch to filename only search instead of full path.
 * Press `<c-r>` to switch to regexp mode.
 * Press `<F5>` to purge the cache for the current directory and get new files.
 * End the input string with a colon `:` followed by a command to execute it after opening the file:
-Use `:45` to open selected file and jump to line 45.
+Use `:45` to jump to line 45.
+Use `:/any\:string` to jump to the first instance of `any:string`.
-Use `:difft` to open the marked files and run `:difft` on the first 4 files.
+Use `:difft` when opening multiple files to run `:difft` on the first 4 files.
-* Submit two dots `..` as the input string to go backward the directory tree by 1 level.
+* Submit two or more dots `.` as the input string to go backward the directory tree by one or multiple levels.
 * Use `<c-y>` to create a new file and its parent dirs.
 * Use `<c-z>` to mark/unmark multiple files and `<c-o>` to open them.